Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: Appearance of algebraic higher symmetry at the symmetry breaking transition for general finite symmetry

-The simplest example where the algebraic symmetry is beyond a higher symmetry is in the 2+1D $S_3$ lattice gauge theory (also called $S_3$ quantum double model.
-The model has $\Rep (S_3)$ algebraic 1-symmetry.
+The simplest example where the algebraic symmetry is beyond a higher symmetry is in the $(n+1)$D model \eq{lgt} with $d=2$ and $G=S_3$.
 Here, $S_3=\langle s,r|s^3=r^2=1, rsr=s^2\rangle$ is the permutation group on $3$ elements.

-The Hamiltonian is shown in (\ref{lgt}) with $G=S_3$.
+The topologically ordered phase of \eq{lgt} is described by $S_3$ gauge theory.
 There are $8$ types of anyonic excitations in the model.
 Their fusion rules are shown in Table \ref{S3FusionRules}.

-In the $\cD(S_3)$ model, there is a $\Rep (S_3)$ algebraic 1-symmetry.
-The generators are two Wilson lines labeled by the anyons $a^1$ and $a^2$ (see Table \ref{S3FusionRules}).
+The model \eq{lgt} has an algebraic 1-symmetry, which denoted as $S_3^{(1)}$.
+The generators are two Wilson line operators (see \eqn{Wq}), labeled by the two non-trivial irreducible representations $a^1$ and $a^2$ of $S_3$.
+The end of Wilson line operators create anyons $a^1$ and $a^2$ whose fusion is descrined in Table \ref{S3FusionRules}.
+The product of Wilson line operators is given by the fusion of irreducible representations (\ie the fusion of the anyons $a^1$ and $a^2$):

-The fusion of two $ W^{a^2}(S^1)$'s reveals that the symmetry is an algebraic 1-symmetry.
+The product of two $ W^{a^2}(S^1)$'s reveals that the symmetry is an algebraic $(n-1)$-symmetry beyond higher group.
+In general, if $G$ is non-Abelian, $G^{(n-1)}$ is an algebraic $(n-1)$-symmetry beyond higher group.

-Let us examine the relation between $S_3$ lattice gauge model (\ie the $\Rep(S_3)$ string-net model) and a $S_3$ model with symmetry breaking in more details.
-A model with $S_3$ symmetry breaking can be realized by a $Z_3$ Ising model in $2+1$D, which has three states labeled by $g\in Z_3=\langle x|x^3=1\rangle$ on each sites.